 Alternatively, you can sow the seeds directly in the ground in the fall and keep your fingers crossed for spring germination.

 Potting and Repotting Mahonia

-Because of their spreading habit, mahonia generally aren't suited to growing in containers.
-For best success, stick to growing in the ground where there is plenty of space to allow for this spread.
+Because of their spreading habit, mahonia generally isn't suited to growing in containers.
+For best success, grow it in the ground with plenty of space for it to spread.

 Common Plant Diseases

-Mahonias are robust species, and pests and serious diseases aren't common problems.
+Mahonias are robust species; pests and serious diseases aren't common problems.
 They can sometimes suffer from rust or powdery mildew (which causes brown spots on the foliage).
-While neither are typically fatal, they can cause curling, withering, or dropping leaves.
+While neither is typically fatal, they can cause curling, withering, or dropping leaves.